 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Abbott reported total carbon emissions of approximately 917,000,000 kg CO2e, comprising 510,000,000 kg CO2e from Scope 1 and 407,000,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious targets under its 2030 Sustainability Plan, aiming to reduce absolute Scope 1 and 2 emissions by 30% from a 2018 baseline by the year 2030.
-This commitment aligns with the Science Based Targets initiative (SBTi), which also includes a goal for 82% of its suppliers to have science-based targets by 2026.
-Abbott is also committed to achieving net-zero emissions across all scopes by 2050.
-The company’s emissions reduction strategy is designed to address both direct and indirect emissions, reflecting a comprehensive approach to sustainability in the healthcare sector.
+In 2023, Abbott reported significant carbon emissions, totalling approximately 1,510,000,000 kg CO2e globally.
+This includes 510,000,000 kg CO2e from Scope 1 emissions and 407,000,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious targets to reduce its absolute Scope 1 and 2 emissions by 30% by 2030, using 2018 as the baseline year.
+This commitment aligns with the Science Based Targets initiative (SBTi) and aims to contribute to limiting global warming to well below 2°C. Abbott's emissions reduction strategy includes operational energy efficiency, purchasing renewable energy, electrifying industrial processes, and integrating sustainable engineering technologies.
+The company also aims for 82% of its suppliers, by emissions, to have science-based targets by 2026.
+In addition to its near-term goals, Abbott has committed to achieving net-zero emissions by 2050, further demonstrating its dedication to sustainability and climate action.
+The company’s efforts reflect a comprehensive approach to reducing its carbon footprint while maintaining its operational integrity in the healthcare sector.

 Access structured emissions data, company-specific emission factors, and source documents